-The normal sitting posture was kneel-sitting (跪坐).
+The normal sitting posture was kneeling-sitting before chairs were popular.
 Not only ministers and common people, but also emperors, kings and monarchs, all sat with kneeling.
 If the sitting posture of someone was not kneeling-sitting, others would think that he was insolent.

-In the last days of the Qin (秦) Dynasty, Li Yiji (郦食其), a wise person, visited Liu Bang (刘邦) who later became the first emperor of the Han Dynasty.
+In the last days of the Qin Dynasty, Li Yiji (酈食其), a wise person, visited Liu Bang (劉邦) who later became the first emperor of the Han Dynasty.
 At the time, Liu Bang sat with drooping legs on a bed.
 Two women were bathing his feet.
-When an attendant told Liu Bang that Li Jiyi came to visit him, he actually still sat with drooping legs (踞).
+When an attendant told Liu Bang that Li Jiyi came to visit him, he actually still sat with drooping legs.
 Li Yiji walked into the room, and he was very disgruntled because of the insolent sitting posture of Liu Bang.
 However, Li Yiji was a gentleman.
-He saluted Liu Bang with a bow-rite (揖礼) but not a kneeling-rite (拜礼).
-Liu Bang thought Li Yiji was disrespectful, however, Li Yiji quietly said, “If you want to overthrow the tyrannical Qin Dynasty, you can’t sit with drooping legs and talk with an elder.”
+He saluted Liu Bang with a bow-rite but not a kneeling-rite.
+Liu Bang thought Li Yiji was disrespectful.
+However, Li Yiji quietly said, “If you want to overthrow the tyrannical Qin Dynasty, you can’t sit with drooping legs and talk with an elder.”
 Liu Bang felt embarrassed.
-He apologized to Li Yiji and let Yiji sit on an honorific seat.
+He apologized to Li Yiji and let Yiji sit on a respectful seat.
 Then Li Yiji forgave Liu Bang and started to tell Liu Bang his ideas about the war against the Qin Dynasty.

-A person must take off his shoes (履) before he entered a room.
-In a banquet, he should take off his socks (袜) before he sat down.
+Accroding to Zuo’s Explanation (左傳) which is a chronological historical work about the history from 722 B.C. to 468 B.C., a person must take off his shoes before he entered a room.
+In a banquet, he should take off his socks before he sat down.

-In the later years of the Eastern Han Dynasty, a kind of folding chairs were introduced into China, and Han Ling-Emperor (汉灵帝) liked this kind of chairs very much.
-At that time, Buddhism was introduced from India to China.
-Buddhist monks had a special sitting posture with crossing legs (跏趺).
-In the Sui and Tang Dynasties, many foreign cultures were introduced into China.
-However, the normal sitting posture was still kneeling-sitting, so Japanese and Korean learned this sitting posture from China, and now they still keep the posture of kneeling-sitting.
-After the later years of the Tang Dynasty, chairs were gradually popular.
+In the later years of the Eastern Han Dynasty (A.D.
+25-220), a kind of folding chairs were introduced into China.
+Han Ling-Emperor (漢靈帝), a fatuous emperor who reigned from A.D.
+168 to 189, liked this kind of chairs very much, and this thing was regarded as a portent of the nation’s disorder.
+At that time, Buddhism was introduced from India to China, and Buddhist monks had a special sitting posture with crossing legs.
+Over hundreds of years since then, more foreign cultures were introduced into China.
+However, in the Tang Dynasty (A.D.
+618-907) the normal sitting posture was still kneeling-sitting, and this style influenced some neighbors.
+Japanese people still keep the posture of kneeling-sitting nowadays.
+Since the later years of the Tang Dynasty, chairs were gradually popular.
 In the Song Dynasty, chairs completely took the place of kneeling-sitting.
-When some Chinese tried to sit with kneeling, their legs became numb and painful, because they had not been able to adapt themselves to kneeling-sitting.
-Zhu Xi (朱熹), a famous Confucian philosopher of the Southern Song Dynasty, sighed and said, “Our ancestors were accustomed to kneeling-sitting, so their legs were not painful.”
+When some Chinese tried to sit with kneeling, their legs and feet became numb and painful, because they had not been able to adapt themselves to kneeling-sitting.
+According to the book “Words of Zhu Xi” (朱子語類), Zhu Xi (朱熹, 1130-1200) who was a famous Confucian philosopher in the Southern Song Dynasty said, “Ancient people sat on the ground, and the posture was unlikely to be crossing feet, but to be kneeling.
+They were accustomed to it, so their feet were not painful.”